pexip/os-python2.7/Doc/library/ssl.rst

       SSL version 2 is insecure.
 Its use is highly discouraged.

-   .. deprecated:: 2.7.13 OpenSSL has removed support for SSLv2.

 .. data:: PROTOCOL_SSLv3

    Selects SSL version 3 as the channel encryption protocol.